Is Indian Football Ready For The Baan-Storm?

 Will These Youngsters Learn To Play The Dutch Way?...

-8. His main principle for youth development is that kids shouldn’t be drilled tactically in their formation years upto the age of 12 and natural talent should be encouraged.
+7. In his two year stay in Australia, he completely changed the English methods of coaching adopted in the country and introduced them to more possession based Dutch style football.8.
+His main principle for youth development is that kids shouldn’t be drilled tactically in their formation years upto the age of 12 and natural talent should be encouraged.
 He also felt that goalkeepers should be played as sweeper-backs in seven a side football so that they learn to use the ball better when in possession.
 He also felt that keeping goalkeepers for an U-8 or U-10 levels was a wasteful exercise.

 9. What will be in particular music to the AIFF ears is that he is totally against the English direct style of playing, which he calls too “simple” and also is known as someone who avoids confrontations with authorities and likes to negotiate his way past problems.